-Stress Management/HPA Dysfunction
+Stress Management / HPA Dysfunction

 When a person is exposed to stress in short increments, the body’s response includes stimulation of the sympathetic nervous system and the hypothalamic-pituitary-adrenal axis, leading to the release of cortisol, adrenaline and norepinephrine.
 These regulate your body’s fight or flight response.
-These normal responses help you respond to potential threats in short bursts.
+These normal responses help you respond to potential threats in short burst.
 What happens in situations of prolonged, chronic stress?

-In these situations, a person is exposed to continuous release of cortisol and adrenaline into the bloodstream, which, if left unresolved, can lead to a decline in health and chronic fatigue.
+In these situations, a person is exposed to continuous release of cortisol and adrenaline into the bloodstream, which, if left unresolved can lead to a decline in health and chronic fatigue.

-Stage 1.
-Alarm Phase - Patients in this stage feel restless, irritable and are experiencing stressful situations.
+Patients in this stage feel restless, irritable and are experiencing stressful situations.
 The continued state of stress leads to excess cortisol production and if left unchecked can lead to weight gain, sugar fluctuations, insulin resistance, anxiety and insomnia.